HomoCodens/catherd/README.md

 * chipImplantedDate is not read in??
 * content of Datenblätter (vet visits)
 * "About" window
+* Can "Save" even if load failed
+* keyboard shortcuts

 ## Maybe
 * Custom stack trace error dialog instead of just printStackTrace